netxms/netxms-doc/admin/installation.rst

    * - /FILESTORE=path
      - Sets directory to be used for storing files uploaded by management server(s) (will be set in configuration file as ``FileStore``).
+   * - /FORCECREATECONFIG
+     - Delete existing agent configuration file and recreate it.
+However, settings stored by installer in Windows registry will be used, if not explicitly specified by command line parameters.
+See ``/IGNOREPREVIOUSDATA``.
+   * - /IGNOREPREVIOUSDATA
+     - Ignore any settings from previous install that are not explicitly specified in current run.
+This is related to settings that can be changed when installer is run in GUI mode, e.g. list of selected sub-agents.
+       These settings are stored in Windows registry.
    * - /LOCALCONFIG
      - Use local configuration file (it is the default).
    * - /LOG